Togo

 In February, a well-known event promoter was beaten by a mob in Accra in February due to his perceived sexuality.
 A video recording of the attack was circulated widely through social media.
 Popular Ghanaian singer Efya later condemned the attack on Twitter.

-In the same month, a violent homophobe’s Facebook page was reportedly blocked and a police investigation started after complaints from UK based activist Pastor Jide Macaulay alleging that he was using social media to entrap and assault LGBT people.
+In August, a violent homophobe’s Facebook page was reportedly blocked and a police investigation started after complaints from UK based activist Pastor Jide Macaulay alleging that he was using social media to entrap and assault LGBT people.

 In May, a gang of Muslim youths were wanted by police following the lynching of a gay man because of his sexuality.
 According to reports, local villagers refused to help the police in their investigation and were still looking for the man’s lover.